A concise, practical guide to the critical dates, why prices move, the simple play, and a checklist of things traders often miss.

 The timeline

-There are four key corporate dates that matter to traders.
+There are four key corporate dates, plus one date that matters most to you as a trader: the last day you can buy and still collect the dividend.
 Below is a compact timeline you can use as a reference.

 Date What happens Why it matters to traders

-Declaration date Company announces the dividend amount, record date, and payment date.
+Declaration date Company announces the dividend amount, the record date, and the payment date.
 Signals an upcoming opportunity.
-Use this to add candidates to your watchlist.
+Add the candidate to your watchlist.

 Why the stock price drops